Skip navigation

 Required for the Certificate in International Economics.

-Instructor: Muhammad Husain, Course Schedule: M/W
+Instructor: Muhammad Husain, Virtual

-Online Courses: June 3-July 26, 2024
+Online Courses: June 2-July 25, 2025

 Online Courses are asynchronous learning divided into weekly modules, consisting of pre-recorded lectures, activities, and assignments housed in the Canvas learning management system.
 While there is no scheduled class time to attend, faculty will schedule weekly live meetings for you to interact with your classmates and synthesize the material reviewed in Canvas.
 The live sessions are optional and may be recorded for those unable to attend.
 Assignments and activities, just as with in-person courses, have due dates and deadlines and are administered using Canvas.